Locomotives of the North Staffordshire Railway: Preservation

 Two NSR locomotives are preserved.
 NSR No. 2, an 0-6-2T New L class (one of the four constructed in 1923) and the battery electric locomotive.
-Both formed part of the national collection at the National Railway Museum but in 2016 ownership of the New L class locomotive was transferred to the Foxfield Railway where the locomotive is now on display.
+Both formed part of the national collection at the National Railway Museum until 2016 when ownership of the New L class locomotive was transferred to the Foxfield Railway..
+As of 2026 the battery electric locomotive was at the Locomotion Museum in Shildon.